 (CommentLuv)

-WordPress has a native commenting system that lets your blog readers engage with your website, post comments, reply to existing comments and engage with your content.
+WordPress has a built-in commenting feature that allows your blog readers to interact with your website or blog, post comments, reply to other users and participate in discussions as part of a social community.

-You can expand the WordPress native commenting feature using a third-party plugin like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrates your comments with social media, helping to spread and share them online.
+You can enhance the WordPress default commenting feature with a number of third-party plugins that integrate with social media, helping to share and spread them around.

-Go here to learn more about the benefits of this great plugin:
+Go here to learn more about using this powerful plugin:

-With Social Link Machine installed, you can automatically syndicate and drip-feed content to dozens of social websites, including:
+With Social Link Machine installed, you can automatically drip-feed your content to dozens of online websites, including:

-- Social Bookmarking Sites: e.g. Bitly, Folkd, Instapaper, Reddit, etc.
+- Social Bookmarking Sites: e.g. Bitly, Folkd, Plurk, Zotero, etc.

-Also, if you would like to know more about setting up social media tracking (so you can get actionable information about your content distribution campaigns), we have written a comprehensive article on social media measurement tools that will help you identify new business opportunities, track competitor activity, see what conversations are taking place online that could affect your business,etc. Go here to learn more:
+Also, if you would like to know more about setting up social media monitoring (so you can get actionable information about your content marketing efforts), we have created a comprehensive article where we explore a number of social media monitoring tools that are worth knowing about.
+More info:

 Kickstart Your WordPress Traffic System